Meet the Mountain People of the Himalayas with visits to Tibet, Nepal and Bhutan, Land of the Thunder Dragon

 Click here for India extension options.

-Air travel and taxes, transfers, 18 nights' accommodation, breakfast daily, 12 lunches and 17 dinners, itinerary as described, Bhutan, China and Tibet travel permits and visas, services of guides and local representatives.
+Air travel and taxes, transfers, 20 nights' accommodation, breakfast daily, 12 lunches and 18 dinners, itinerary as described, Bhutan and Tibet travel permits, services of guides and local representatives.
 If our specially negotiated airfares are unavailable at the time of booking, a supplement may apply.

 Travel insurance, tipping, any government taxes or compulsory charges introduced after publication.